luukru/Chatbot/README.md

 ## Approach

 ### Datasets
 We used two datasets to train our model.
 The first dataset is from Kaggle (https://www.kaggle.com/tovarischsukhov/southparklines/data) and contains South Park dialogues from the first 18 seasons.
+It contains the lines sorted by episode and character.

 The other dataset is the Cornell Movie Dataset, linked in the assignment description.
 This dataset contains lines and conversations from a large variety of movies, including the South Park movie "South Park: Bigger, Longer & Uncut".